Steven Grace Law

 Contracts Entirely in Writing

 Contracts that are entirely in writing have a statute of limitations of 10 years from the date of default.
-735 ILCS 5/13-206
+This includes payday loans.
+735 ILCS 5/13-206.
+However, borrowers may have additional ways to challenge payday loans, particularly if the annual percentage rate (APR) exceeds the legal limit of 36%.

 A five-year statute of limitations applies to contracts not entirely in writing, like those associated with a credit card.
 This includes instances where written terms are sent to you, and your “acceptance” through card usage or other conduct is not considered a formal written agreement.